About Eczema and Eczema Treatments

 - Patches of rough or darkly colored skin

-It’s important to keep in mind that the only way to get a legitimate diagnosis of eczema is by seeing a dermatology provider.
+It’s important to keep in mind that the only way to get a legitimate diagnosis is by seeing a dermatology provider.

-Many people with eczema will purchase over the counter (OTC) creams, lotions and ointments to treat their skin.
-Some of these medications may contain allergenic or irritating ingredients that will exacerbate the eczema.
+Many people will purchase over the counter (OTC) creams, lotions and ointments to treat their flare ups.
+Some of these medications may contain allergenic or irritating ingredients that will exacerbate your condition.
 For this reason, it’s imperative to consult with a dermatology provider prior to using any products on your skin.
-At Schweiger Dermatology Group, we specialize in the medical treatment of eczema and will devise a skincare regimen that will safely treat your eczema.
-Our effective eczema medications include topical steroids, topical immunomudulators, antibiotics, antifungal and anti-inflammatory drugs.
+At Schweiger Dermatology Group we will devise a skincare regimen that will safely treat your symptoms.
+Our effective medications include topical steroids, topical immunomudulators, antibiotics, antifungal and anti-inflammatory drugs.
+Call 844-DERM-DOC to talk to a dermatology provider about treatment options today.